AlexJWayne/ts-gl-shader/readme.md

 This library will parse your GLSL shaders at the type level and provide an easy to use object for WebGL rendering.

+## Work in Progress

+This library is current a work in progress.
+Still to come for 1.0:

+- [ ] Setting matrix uniforms.
+- [ ] Setting uniforms from typed arrays.
+- [ ] Ability to monitor set values for tests.
+- [ ] A 3D example.

+## Table of Contents

 - [Features](#features)
 - [Installation](#installation)
 - [Examples](#examples)